JonmarCorpuz/SecondBrain/Cyber Security - L2 Security.md

 # Port Security

-Port security is a network security feature that allows you to control which and how many source MAC addresses are allowed to enter the switchport
+Port security is a Layer 2 network security feature that allows you to control which and how many source MAC addresses are allowed to enter the switchport

 * If an unauthorized source MAC address enters the port, an action will be taken (By default it'll place the interface in an err-disabled state)
 * Port security default settings only allow one MAC address